kekyo/Epoxy/README.md

 ### ValueConverter

-The `ValueConverter` class is a base class for safely implementing the XAML converters.
+`ValueConverter` class is a base class for safely implementing the XAML converters.
 It avoids cumbersome typecasting by explicitly specifying the type, and It can also automatically fail to convert incompatible types.